OptEx: Expediting First-Order Optimization with Approximately Parallelized Iterations: The Framework

 \subsection{Multi-Step Proxy Updates}

-The ability of our kernelized gradient estimation to provide gradient approximations at any input $\vtheta$ enables the application of a multi-step gradient estimation.
-This hence helps approximate the initial inputs for the forthcoming $N$ sequential iterations $\{\vtheta_{\tau+i}\}_{i=0}^{N-1}$ in standard FOO, given $\vtheta{\tau}$.
-Specifically, in the context our Algo.~\ref{alg:optex}, for each sequential iteration $t$, by employing a first-order optimizer (\foopt{}) with hyper-parameters $\vlambda$, we can approximate the inputs for our parallelized iteration as below through our multi-step proxy updates (line 4-5 of Algo.~\ref{alg:optex}).
+The ability of our kernelized gradient estimation to provide gradient estimation at any input $\vtheta$ then enables the application of a multi-step gradient estimation.
+This helps to approximate the inputs for the next $N$ sequential iterations $\{\vtheta_{\tau+i}\}_{i=0}^{N-1}$ to be parallelized in standard FOO, given $\vtheta{\tau}$.
+Specifically, in the context of our Algo.~\ref{alg:optex}, for every sequential iteration $t \in [T]$, by employing a first-order optimizer (\foopt{}), we can approximate the inputs required by our parallelized iteration in Sec.~\ref{sec:parallel-iter} \textit{sequentially} as below through our multi-step proxy updates (line 4-5 of Algo.~\ref{alg:optex}).

-Of note, numerous \foopt{} necessitate the updates of intermediate states (e.g., $\vlambda$) throughout the optimization process, e.g., Adam \citep{kingma2014adam}, and AdaBelief \citep{ZhuangTDTDPD20}.
-Thus, it becomes imperative to maintain these states during our proxy updates as well.
-Importantly, despite their iterative and sequential nature, proxy updates provide significantly enhanced computational efficiency compared to the evaluation of function values and gradients in complex tasks, like neural network training.
-This efficiency hence renders our proxy updates a feasible method for achieving parallelized iterations in FOO.
+Intuitively, these proxy updates imitate the sequential iterations in standard FOO by using only the estimated gradients in our Sec. \ref{sec:grad-est}.
+We will show that these proxy updates can provide a reasonably good approximation of the ground-truth updates in Sec. \ref{sec:theory-grad}.
+Meanwhile, despite the iterative and sequential nature of \eqref{eq:proxy-updates}, our proxy updates based on operations on relatively small-sized matrices (refer to the Prop. \ref{prop:independent-posterior}) will still be able to provide significantly enhanced computational efficiency compared to the ground-truth updates based on expensive evaluation of function values and gradients in complex tasks, like neural network training.
+This effectiveness and efficiency of \eqref{eq:proxy-updates} thus render it an essential foundation for achieving parallelized iterations and improved the optimization efficiency in FOO.